tawneeh/PierresTreats.Solution/README.md

 * Update the Server, Port, and User ID as needed.

 Import Database using Entity Framework Core
-* Navigate to PierresTreats.Solution/PierresTreats and type `dotnet ef migrations add <MigrationName>` into the terminal
-* Then, type `dotnet ef database update` into the terminal to create your database tables.
+* Navigate to PierresTreats.Solution/PierresTreats and type `dotnet ef database update` into the terminal to create your database tables.

 Launch this Application
 * Navigate to PierresTreats.Solution/PierresTreats and type `dotnet restore` into the terminal